The pain of feeling caught in sugar

 - getting easily thrown off course when you hit an obstacle

 - and lots of worry about 'doing it right'

-Change is impossible.
-And it's not true that there's something wrong with you, or that you're falling short.
+Change is possible.
+And it's not true that you're falling short.
 You merely need a different approach.

 It starts with the ground floor - what's behind eating too much sugar.
 There's something so tender underneath this habit that's driving you nuts.

 We all have times when we feel stressed, overwhelmed or like we don't have what we need.
 We can feel lost, uncertain, and insecure.

 And many of us carry pain from past experiences in our bodies.
 This pain gets pricked in our daily life and stirs us up, physically and emotionally.